LeidyGil/leidygil.github.io/SQL_English.md

 FROM clientes c RIGHT JOIN pedidos p
 ON c.id_cliente = p.id_cliente;

--- Left excluding join
+### Left excluding join
--- A left excluding join is a combination of left join with a WHERE clause to show records from the left table that do not have matches in the right table.
+-- A left excluding join is a combination of left join with a WHERE clause to show records FROM the left table that do not have matches in the right table.
 -- In this example, if we want to obtain students without grades, we can do it with a left excluding join.
 SELECT *
 FROM alumnos a LEFT JOIN calificaciones c